Skip to content

 Including

-The Dependencies file contains all the dependencies that you need to develop ormdantic, which are:
+The dependency groups in pyproject.toml contain all the dependencies that you need to develop Ormdantic, including:

 • The Base Dependencies - the ones that are needed to run ormdantic.
 See Installation.